Shakeskeyboarde/docker-on-apple-silicon/README.md

 # Let's begin.

-Follow these three (easy-ish) steps follow to get Docker working on your Apple silicon.
+Follow these three (easy-ish) steps to get Docker working on your Apple silicon.

 ## Step 1: Acquire an Ubuntu (20.04 LTS) instance